KablamoOSS/kerosene/packages/kerosene/readme.md

 ### `InferrableTupleOf<T>`

-Utility type which allows a generic constraint to be inferred as a tuple of T instead of an array of T
+Utility type which allows a generic constraint to be inferred as a tuple of `T` instead of an array of `T`.
+Deprecated in favour of `const` type parameters.

 ### `IsUnknownOrAny<T>`